MZ1387/Express_Flash-Cards/README.md

-# Pug_Flash-Cards
+# Express_Flash-Cards

-A Flash Cards application that uses Pug and Express.
+A Flash Cards application that uses Express with the Pug template engine.

 ## Technologies Used